 - Potash Corp. of Saskatchewan (POT)

 Investors can also consider purchasing the iShares S&P/TSX 60 Index Fund (XIU) that trades on the Toronto Stock Exchange or one of many Canadian ETFs trading on U.S. exchanges.

 The Bottom Line

-The Toronto Stock Exchange - or TSX - is one of the largest stock exchange in the world.
-With Canada housing extensive natural resources, the TSX is the single most important exchange for natural resource focused companies engaged in energy or other commodity markets.
+The Toronto Stock Exchange (TSX) is one of the largest stock exchanges in the world.
+With Canada housing extensive natural resources, the TSX is the single most important exchange for a natural resource focused companies engaged in energy or other commodity markets.
 U.S. investors can gain exposure to the market through direct trading or ADRs, with many of the largest natural resource companies listed in the world on the exchange, including names like Barrick Gold Corp.
 (ABX).